Presidency of Millard Fillmore

 Millard Fillmore's tenure as the 13th president of the United States began on July 9, 1850, upon the death of President Zachary Taylor, and ended on March 4, 1853.
 Fillmore, the last Whig president, had been vice president under Taylor prior to succeeding the presidency.
 He was the second president to succeed to the office without being elected to it, after John Tyler.
-His presidency ended after losing the Whig nomination at the 1852 Whig National Convention.
+He lost the Whig presidential nomination at the 1852 Whig National Convention.
 Fillmore was succeeded by Democrat Franklin Pierce.

-Upon taking office, Fillmore dismissed Taylor's cabinet and pursued a new policy with regards to the territory acquired in the Mexican–American War.
+Upon taking office, Fillmore dismissed Taylor's cabinet and pursued a new policy with regard to the territory acquired in the Mexican–American War.
 He supported the efforts of Senators Henry Clay and Stephen A. Douglas, who crafted and passed the Compromise of 1850.
 The Compromise of 1850 temporarily settled the status of slavery in the lands acquired as result of the Mexican–American War, and led to a brief truce in the escalating political battle between slave and free states.
 A controversial part of the Compromise was the Fugitive Slave Act, which expedited the return of escaped slaves to those who claimed ownership.
 Fillmore felt himself duty-bound to enforce it, but his support of the policy damaged his popularity and split both the Whig Party and the nation.
 In foreign policy, Fillmore launched the Perry Expedition to open trade in Japan, moved to block the French annexation of Hawaii, and reduced tensions with Spain in the aftermath of Narciso López's filibuster expeditions to Cuba.

 Fillmore somewhat reluctantly sought his party's nomination for a full term, but the split between supporters of Fillmore and Secretary of State Daniel Webster led to the nomination of General Winfield Scott at the 1852 Whig National Convention.
 Pierce defeated Scott by a wide margin in the general election.
-Though some analysts praise various aspects of his presidency, Fillmore is generally ranked as below-average in polls of historians and political scientists.
+Though some analysts praise various aspects of it, Fillmore's presidency is generally ranked as among the worst in polls of historians and political scientists.